Time constant

 Time constants are a feature of the lumped system analysis (lumped capacity analysis method) for thermal systems, used when objects cool or warm uniformly under the influence of convective cooling or warming.

 Physically, the time constant represents the elapsed time required for the system response to decay to zero if the system had continued to decay at the initial rate, because of the progressive change in the rate of decay the response will have actually decreased in value to 1 / e ≈ 36.8% in this time (say from a step decrease).
 In an increasing system, the time constant is the time for the system's step response to reach 1 − 1 / e ≈ 63.2% of its final (asymptotic) value (say from a step increase).
 In radioactive decay the time constant is related to the decay constant (λ), and it represents both the mean lifetime of a decaying system (such as an atom) before it decays, or the time it takes for all but 36.8% of the atoms to decay.
 For this reason, the time constant is longer than the half-life, which is the time for only 50% of the atoms to decay.

+In practical terms, the time constant is the characteristic time scale over which a first-order system responds to a sudden change in its input.
+For an increasing first-order response, one time constant is the time it takes the output to reach about 63% (~ 63.2%) of its final value, and for a decreasing response it is the time to fall to about 37% (~ 36.8%) of its initial value.